NuraliKalmakhanbet/BrewCrew-Coffee/README.md

 # BrewCrew Coffee

 A clean, multi-page website for a coffee shop concept built with pure HTML5 and custom CSS3.
-Developed as **Assignment #1** for the **Web Technologies 1** course at Astana IT University.

 ---

 ## Authors